-Despite the numerous positive attributes of the traditional hydrogen-powered AFC and AEM fuel cell, the major drawback from this technology is the sensitivity of the liquid electrolyte and, subsequently, the electrodes to carbonate formation.

-CO2 + 2OH- CO32- + H2O

-CO2 + OH- HCO3-
+Figure 1 - Traditional alkaline fuel cell with liquid electrolyte and associated electrochemical reactions.

 This issue can be somewhat mitigated, however, through the use of neat oxygen or through engineering controls such as inlet gas chemical scrubbers.
 Additionally, circulation and periodic refreshing of the liquid electrolyte can also reduce the effects of carbonate precipitation; however, all of these controls and limitations cause this technology to be restricted to specific applications where these requirements are not a barrier to implementation.
 For this reason, the most prevalent usage of these systems has been for the NASA space program where the use of pure oxygen is already a requirement due to volumetric considerations.